tinymce/tinymce-docs/_includes/release-notes/bugfixes.md

 ### Documentation

 The following documentation related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
-Please see the latest [Docs](https://www.tiny.cloud/docs-preview/) for more information.
+Refer the latest [Documentation](https://www.tiny.cloud/docs-preview/) for more information.

 | Issue key | Summary |
 | DOC-98 | Typo - importcss_file_filter |